weather-mcp/analytics-server/IMPLEMENTATION_STATUS.md

 # Analytics Server - Implementation Status

 **Project**: Weather MCP Analytics Server
-**Status**: ✅ **COMPLETED - READY FOR DEPLOYMENT** **Last Updated**: 2025-11-12
+**Status**: 🚧 **IN DEVELOPMENT - TESTING COMPLETE** **Last Updated**: 2025-11-13
-**Total Duration**: ~3 weeks
+**Total Duration**: ~3 weeks (Backend & Testing Complete)

 ---

 ## Summary

-The Weather MCP Analytics Server is now **production-ready** with all core features implemented, tested, and documented.
-The system provides privacy-first analytics collection with a complete API, worker process, real-time dashboard, and monitoring capabilities.
+The Weather MCP Analytics Server backend is **complete and well-tested** with all core API features implemented and documented.
+The system provides privacy-first analytics collection with a complete REST API, worker process, and monitoring capabilities.

+**Architecture Note:** This project contains a demo dashboard in `dashboard/` directory.
+The **production public-facing dashboard** is built in the separate [website project](https://github.com/weather-mcp/website) which consumes this API.
+See IMPLEMENTATION_PLAN.md for architectural details.

 ## Phase Completion